The agency’s workforce includes over 100 full-time, part-time and on-call staff, augmented by a pool of over 200 dedicated volunteers.

 WEAVE provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, WEAVE complies with applicable state and local laws governing nondiscrimination in employment in every location in which the organization has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.

-Under the general supervision of the Counseling Services Manager and Director of Counseling and Outreach, the Bilingual Counselor/Therapist will provide direct services to Spanish- and English- speaking adults and/or children at selected WEAVE counseling sites, based on counseling needs.
+Under the general supervision of the Counseling Services Manager and Chief Program Officer -Counseling and Outreach, the Bilingual Counselor/Therapist will provide direct services to Spanish- and English- speaking adults and/or children at selected WEAVE counseling sites, based on counseling needs.
 This is a benefited position.